cstroe/stripes-quickstart/README.md

 # A Stripes Quickstart

+This project is meant to be a starting point for a Java Web App.
+Feel free to adapt it to your needs.

+## What is it?

 A simple note management application, with the following features:
 * Create Notes with title, created date, and note body
 * Organize Notes in named Notebooks